grafana/tutorials/content/tutorials/build-a-panel-plugin.md

 ### The `render` function

-The `render` function in `SimplePanel.tsx` determines how Grafana displays the panel in a dashboard.
+The `render` function in `SimplePanel.js` determines how Grafana displays the panel in a dashboard.

 ### Panel properties